United States v. Maine – Protecting Youth Disability Rights

 • “Families and children in Maine are overwhelmingly open to receiving services in integrated settings.
 In fact, parents indicated a strong preference that their children receive services at home due to trauma, neglect, and abuse that their children reportedly endured in residential facilities within and outside of Maine.”

-In November 2024, Maine reached a settlement with the DOJ, agreeing to support children with disabilities and comply with federal law.
+In November 2024, Maine reached a settlement with DOJ, agreeing to support children with disabilities and comply with federal law.
 Important provisions of the settlement included:

 • Identifying children with behavioral health needs and conducting a holistic assessment that will help determine the full array of community-based services to which they are entitled;